odoo/documentation/double-entry.rst

 .. rst-class:: alternatives force-right

-Sale order
+New sale orders
   Effect
     A procurement is created at the customer location for every product ordered by the customer (you have to deliver the customer) Configuration
-    Procurement Location: on the customer, field “Customer Location” (property) Minimum Stock Rule
+    Procurement Location: on the customer, field “Customer Location” (property) Minimum Stock Rules
   Effect
     todo
   Configuration
     todo
-Rules
+Custom rules
   Effect
     todo
   Configuration
     todo

-*Procurement rules* describe how to fulfill procurements on specific
+*Procurement rules* describe how procurements on specific locations should be fulfilled e.g.:
-locations:

 * where the product should come from (source location)
 * whether the procurement is :abbr:`MTO (Made To Order)` or :abbr:`MTS (Made